lockss/lockss-rtd-manual/docs/installing/k3s.rst

    Enter a semicolon-separated list of IP addresses of non-loopback DNS servers to use for DNS resolution.
 A suggested default will be offered to you in square brackets, consisting of all non-loopback addresses collected from your :file:`resolv.conf` file; you can simply hit :kbd:`Enter` to accept the suggested default.

+6. If the K3s install script (https://get.k3s.io) cannot recover from an error condition, it may display an error message with a suggested remediation before exiting.
+If applicable, perform the recommended action and re-run :program:`install-k3s`.

 -----------
 Testing K3s
 -----------